 A couple years ago in “Photographic Memories,” I wrote about trying to identify the jagged mountain due north of Bellingham.
 Here’s how I drew it from memory:

 Now that I have a fancy new iPhone with a telephoto lens, I can zero in on distant vistas.
-I figured out the name of the double-peaked mountain to the north is Golden Ear.
+I figured out the name of the double-peaked mountain to the north is Golden Ears.

 The city of Vancouver is forty miles northwest of Bellingham.
 Even without the zoom lens I can see the mountains of the Coast Range that tower above Vancouver.